Accounting Schools in Connecticut

 - Complete the AICPA ethics course and exam.

-1. Complete a 150 semester hour program of acceptable coursework in accounting.
+1. Complete 150 semester hours of college-level coursework in accounting.

 2. Accumulate at least two years of experience.

-The Connecticut State Board of Accountancy requires candidates for licensure to have earned at least two years of qualifying experience in accounting.
+The Board requires candidates for licensure to have earned at least two years (104 weeks) of qualifying full-time (35 hours per week) experience in accounting.
+Part-time experience will be counted, provided the candidate completes at least 20 hours in a week.
+The experience must involve generally accepted accounting principles and auditing standards and employment in either government, industry, or public accounting.
 The experience must be earned under the supervision of a CPA who has held his or her license for at least three years prior to verification of the candidate’s experience.
-For experience to qualify, it must total at least 20 hours per week for each week calculated as part of the experience.

 3. Pass the Uniform CPA Examination.

-Prospective CPAs should apply to take the Uniform CPA Exam through the National Association of State Boards of Accountancy once the education requirements for taking the exam have been met.
+Once the necessary education has been completed, prospective CPAs should apply to take the American Institute of Certified Public Accountants (AICPA) Uniform CPA Exam through the National Association of State Boards of Accountancy (NASBA).
 The Uniform CPA Exam is a standardized test in four parts and is required by all 50 states for CPA licensure.
 An authorization to schedule and take the exam will be provided once the candidate’s qualifications are verified.
-All four sections of the exam must be passed in an 18 month rolling period.
+All four sections of the exam must be passed with a score of 75 or better in an 18-month rolling period.